xesscorp/XuLA/200/hostio_test/README.txt

         unique identifier.

   Microcontroller Firmware
     The microcontroller firmware accepts packets of JTAG commands from the host PC over the USB link and sends them to the FPGA.
 It also accepts JTAG data from the FPGA and packages it into USB packets that are returned to the PC.

     As of this date (08/17/2011), the XuLA board factory-installed firmware does not support the JTAG commands needed to use the HostIo modules.
     Therefore, you must upgrade the firmware using the XuLA Firmware Update command placed in the Windows Start menu when you installed the XSTOOLs software.
 (Just attach your XuLA board to a USB port and execute this command to upgrade the firmware.)

   Host PC Software Library
     XstoolsApi.dll is the dynamic link library containing the subroutines for initializing and communicating with the HostIo modules in the FPGA.
     A list of the subroutines can be found in the XstoolsApi.h file.

 Design Example
     A complete design example is provided that configures the FPGA with circuitry that can be probed through the HostIo modules by a program running on a host PC.

   FPGA Directory
-        The FPGA directory contains an FPGA design built from three
+    The FPGA directory contains an FPGA design built from four components:
-        components:

     * A 32-bit register.
     * A 1024 x 16 block RAM (BRAM).
     * A four-bit up/down counter.
+    * An eight-bit subtractor.

-        The register and BRAM are each connected to their own HostIoToRam module, and the counter is connected to a HostIoToDut module.
+    The register and BRAM are each connected to their own HostIoToRam module, while the counter and subtractor are each connected to their own HostIoToDut module.

   SFW Directory
     The SFW directory contains the hostio_test.exe executable that performs the following operations:

     *   It iteratively writes, reads and compares the 32-bit register with 1000 random values and reports if any mismatches between the read and written values were seen.

     *   It writes the BRAM with 1024 random values, reads them back and reports if any mismatches between the read and written values were seen.

     *   It increments the four-bit counter sixteen times, then decrements it sixteen times, reporting the counter's value after each operation.

+    *   It sends random values to the subtractor and checks the returned result against it's own computed result and reports any errors.

     The other files in this directory are:

     *   hostio_test.py contains the Python source for the executable.
 You can execute this file directly if you have a Python interpreter installed on your PC.

     *   hostio_test.spec contains the information for compiling the Python source into an executable using the PyInstaller tool.

     *   XstoolsApi.dll is the dynamic link library containing the subroutines for initializing and communicating with the HostIo modules in the FPGA.

     *   XstoolsApi.h lists the subroutines found in the DLL.

     *   xstoolsapi.py is a Python interface between the hostio_test.py
         program and the XstoolsApi.dll DLL.

   Running the Design Example
     1. Plug your XuLA board into a USB port on your PC.

     2. Upgrade the XuLA firmware if you haven't already done so.

     3. Download the hostio_test.bit bitstream to the FPGA on the XuLA board using GXSLOAD.

     4. Execute the hostio_test.exe program.
 It will show the results of the tests described above.

   Modifying the Design Example
     Here are a couple of simple ideas to try:

     *   Modify the counter to increment/decrement by three.
 Download the new design to the XuLA board and run hostio_test.exe again.
 Note the change in the counter values that are displayed.

     *   Modify the register portion of the hostio_test design so that it stores the given value plus one.
 Then run hostio_test.exe again.
 It should report 1000 errors in reading/writing the register because the value read from the register no longer matches the value that was written.

     *   Install Python 2.7 and the ctypes module so you can run the hostio_text.py program directly without the need to compile it.
 Then modify the Python source so the value read from the register is decremented before comparing it to the value that was written.
 Run the modified Python program with the modified FPGA design in the XuLA board.
 Now the errors reading/writing the register should be gone.